noplacenoaddress/RNMnetwork/Chapter four - false e-democracy.md

 Look at those last three tech giant, are Chinese.

-The reality is one. **Barcelona was owned to BAT tech giants.** And also the B-side is under those group.
+The reality is one. **Barcelona was owned by BAT tech giants.** And also the B-side is under those group.
 Because big tech nowadays control also black markets.
 Yes, it's true and yes the new mafia.
 The digital one.

 ![BAT](Batman-Golden-Age-Featured-Image-Cropped.jpg)